VincentBalasa-dev/Responsive-Design/product-landing-page/README.md

-# 📝 Product Landing Page – Noble Guitars
+# 📝 Product Landing Page

 A **modern, responsive landing page** designed for **Noble Guitars**, showcasing handcrafted premium guitars and their unique features.
 This project was built on **freeCodeCamp** to demonstrate **HTML structure**, **responsive design**, and **form handling** for marketing-oriented product pages.